We've put together some IT information and guidance on working remotely both on and off campus.

 - Apple offers university students savings on Macs and iPad purchases

 - Offers are frequently available through the TOTUM student discount card and the UNIDAYS websites.

 Using your own computer

 Connecting to a BU computer

-If you are unsure on which IT solution to use, which type or ‘pool’ of computers to connect to, or which applications you might need access to for a specific teaching session, please speak to your programme leader.
+If you are unsure on which IT solution to use, or which applications you might need access to for a specific teaching session, please speak to your programme leader.

 Updates and security

 You should always update your personal devices with the latest software and operating systems.
 Out of date systems and software run the risk of being open to security threats and you may also be unable to use certain applications.
 Please see page 10 of the Mobile Security Manual for details on how to do this.

 It's important that you know how to protect your own devices and personal information, so we've put together some useful links and guides which show you how to do this.
 Visit our Secure your device page for more information.